BlueBrain/Brayns/python/doc/source/examples_service.rst

     $ module load brayns

-On a local machine or without loading brayns module, the executable can still be specified manually using the `executable` parameter of the launcher.
+On a local machine or without loading brayns module, the executable can still be specified manually using the `executable` parameter of the service.

-User can specify the server URI, the log level and some SSL and stream settings of the braynsService started by the launcher.
+User can specify the server URI, the log level and some SSL and stream settings of the braynsService started by the service.

 .. code-block:: python

-    launcher = brayns.Launcher(
+    service = brayns.Service(
         uri='0.0.0.0:5000',
         log_level=brayns.LogLevel.DEBUG,
     )